 B2SHARE relies on the best professional IT management practices in use to preserve your data (multiple copies, back-up, and recovery plan).
 The Data Centre where your data is stored, Datacenter CSC Kajaani, is certified by the ISO/IEC 27001:2005 standard for its information security management system.
 The B2SHARE repository will also use EUDAT’s B2SAFE Replication service to exchange data within its realm for data persistency.

 How long will you keep my data?

-B2SHARE is provided via EUDAT which is co-funded by the European Commission.
-EUDAT – European Data Infrastructure – is an initiative which is building a sustainable pan-European infrastructure for research data.
-It brings together a consortium of 25 partners, including national data and high performance computing (HPC) centres, technology providers, research communities, and research councils from 13 countries.
-EUDAT provides generic data services, such as storage and computing services to European researchers and research communities, and offer a joint metadata service integrating metadata from different communities into easily searchable and open catalogues.
-In the unlikely event that the B2SHARE service would draw to a close in the future, we guarantee to keep your data archived and accessible for at least 2 years and will assist in the migration of your data to other suitable repositories.
+EUDAT CDI brings together a consortium of 25 partners, including national data and high performance computing (HPC) centres, technology providers, research communities, and research councils from 13 countries.
+EUDAT CDI B2SHARE's basic premise is to be a permanent service.
+It is provided via EUDAT Collaborative Data Infrastructure (CDI), so the permanency of the service is not tied to an individual organization or centre as a provider.
+In the unlikely event that the EUDAT CDI B2SHARE service would draw to a close in the future, we guarantee to keep your data archived and accessible for at least 2 years and will assist in the migration of your data to other suitable repositories.

 How can I provide feedback to the service?
 How can I influence its development?

 Technical and operational support is available via the EUDAT support request form.
 If you are interested in contributing to the development of the service, or wish to offer a customised interface for your community or project, please also contact us via this form.